Staci has been an online writer for over eleven years. Her articles often focus on home care and maintenance.

-You have a down comforter that has been serving you well, and now it's in need of a good washing.
-So, how want to know whether you can machine wash the comforter yourself at home or whether you should have it dry cleaned.
+You have a comforter that has been serving you well, and now it's in need of a good washing.
+So, now you want to know whether you can machine wash the comforter yourself at home or whether you should have it dry cleaned.

 Machine Washing a Down Comforter

 Most down comforters can be machine washed.
-There are several considerations to keep in mind that do not typically apply to most laundry items:
+There are several considerations to keep in mind, however, that do not typically apply to most laundry items.

-- The size of most down comforters (even pillows) requires a larger washer and dryer capacity than most of us have at home.
-The bulk of the comforter will cause many home washer tubs to become off balance during the spin cycle, which will result in an awful racket and possibly the washer 'walking' across the floor of the laundry area.
+- The size of most comforters (even pillows) requires a larger washer and dryer capacity than most of us have at home.
+The bulk of the comforter will cause many home washer tubs to become off-balance during the spin cycle, which will result in an awful racket and possibly the washer "walking" across the floor of the laundry area.

 - Also, the agitating arm in most household washers can cause significant damage to the cover of the comforter.
-To prevent the possibility of ripping the cover—and having a washer full of feathers, to boot—it is best to wash the comforter in a extra-large capacity front loading washer.
+To prevent the possibility of ripping the cover—and having a washer full of feathers, to boot—it is best to wash the comforter in an extra-large capacity, front-loading washer.
 This kind of washer is designed without an agitating arm.
 While some of us own these, they are usually found at a laundromat.
-If you have kids, you can make this an interesting outing for the family.

 - Wash the comforter on the gentle cycle.